OpenNebula/docs/source/advanced_administration/high_availability/oneha.rst

 The following components will be installed and configured based on the RedHat Cluster suite:

 \* **Cluster management**, CMAN (cluster manager) and corosync.
 These components manage cluster membership and quorum.
-It prevents service corruption in a distributed setting because of a “split-brain” condition (e.g. two opennebulas updating the DB).
+It prevents service corruption in a distributed setting because of a *split-brain* condition (e.g. two opennebulas updating the DB).

 \* **Cluster configuration system**, CCS.
 It keeps and synchronizes the cluster configuration information.
 There are other windows-based configuration systems.